harrisonlab/Metabarcoding_projects/statistical analysis.md

 	geoMeans = apply(counts(d), 1, gm_mean)
 	sizeFactors(estimateSizeFactors(d, geoMeans = geoMeans))
 }
-13. transform (fun - required, default VST) a function which describes how to transform the DDS size factors for plotting.
-Object will be passed to this function as its first option.
+13. transform (fun - optional) a function which describes how to transform the DESeq2 size factors for plotting (default is VST).
+DESeq2 object will be passed to this function.

 ```{r}
 pdf("16S.phylum.pdf",height=8,width=8)